-Each tier will be tested with three externally assessed written papers, one of which is a non-calculator paper and the other two for which a calculator is required.
+Each tier will be tested with three externally assessed written papers, one is a non-calculator paper and the other two require a calculator.
 Each paper has a duration of 90 minutes and 80 marks available.
 All papers have an equal weighting.
 The major topic areas covered will be:

 - Number

 - Algebra

-- Ratio, proportion & rates of change
+- Ratio, proportion and rates of change

 - Geometry and measures

 - Probability

 - Statistics